 - Preparing and filing your Corporation Tax return

-- Handling correspondence from HMRC
+- Handling correspondence from HMRC (this can be worth its weight in gold!)

 - Running your monthly payroll.
-Most contractor accountants’ packages include payroll for one director — you — and you may need to pay extra if you have other staff
+Most contractor accountants’ packages include payroll for one director — you — and you may need to pay extra if you have other staff.

 - Completing and submitting your quarterly VAT returns